 Alleghany County is governed by a seven-member Board of Supervisors and operates under the Traditional Form of government.
 The County is divided into seven magisterial districts and each supervisor is elected by and represents a magisterial district of approximately 2,460 citizens.
 The magisterial districts are Boiling Springs, Clifton Forge East, Clifton Forge West, Covington, Falling Spring, Jackson River, and Sharon.
-Click on this link to view the magisterial district map.
+Click here to view the Magisterial Districts Map.
 The four-year terms of the Board members are staggered with four members elected at one time and three elected two years later.

 The Chairman and Vice-Chairman of the Board are chosen each year by the other Board members at an organizational meeting in January.